Course - Computer Graphics Fundamentals and Applications - IDIG4002

 Learning methods and activities

-Students will learn through lectures, exercises, and practical assignments.
+Students will learn through lectures and practical assignments, including a group project.

-Furthermore, the mandatory activity for this course is the final project.
-Please note that the students must perform acceptably well in the practical assignments to be eligible to take the final project.
-The final project must be agreed upon in advance with the course responsible and is done in groups of 2 to 3 students.
+The group project must be agreed upon in advance with the course responsible and is done in groups of 2 to 3 students.
 The students must prepare a project proposal on topics building upon the course content, specifying goals and subdivision of the work.

 Compulsory assignments